PrimeAcademy/assignment-unit-1/README.md

 Feel free to add more content than just what is in the comments (but the content laid out in the comments is required)!

-*When you're done, make a "`commit`" with `git`.*

 ## Test Your Work

 As you make changes, it's important to check your work often.
 Our mantra is going to be "code a little then test!"
 Over and over again.

 To test your work, open your `index.html` file in Chrome.
-You should see all of the content you created in your HTML file, with the styles you created in your CSS file.
+You should see all of the content you created in your HTML file.

 If you make more changes in VSCode, save your work, then Refresh the browser to see them.

+## 1.1) Make a Commit

+*When you're done with your HTML, make a "`commit`" with `git`.*

+> Definitly refer to the Git Practical video on this!
+You'll be making commits *all the time* so eventually you'll get this memorized.
+For now, take it one step at a time!

+Here is the pattern.
+Be sure you are in the project folder!

+1. write some code
+2. test your code
+3. in Terminal: `git add .`
+4. in Terminal: `git commit -m "what you changed"`
+5. back to step 1!

 ## 2) Edit the CSS

 Now that we have content in our HTML file, let's make it look nice with some styling!

-- There are comments in the `styles.css` file.
+- There are comments in the `style.css` file.
 You can write your styles below the comments.
 - You can also add more styles if you want, but make sure you include the styles in the directions, those are required!
 - Link your styles to your `index.html` file in the `head` of your HTML using the `link` tag.
 You did this for your Prime Resume Application, plus the videos from this week demonstrated how to do this.
   - [Here is a quick reference](https://www.w3schools.com/tags/tag_link.asp)